 - 2 avocados, peeled and diced

 - 150g rocket (arugula) leaves (or baby spinach) – optional

 - 1 clove garlic, minced

-- 1 small red chili, finely chopped (or a pinch of dried pepper flakes)
+- 1 small red chili, finely chopped (or ½ tsp of crushed red chili pepper)

 - 2 tbsp lime juice